hubotio/hubot/docs/scripting.md

   # Map of listener ID to last time it was executed
   lastExecutedTime = {}

-  robot.addListenerMiddleware (robot, listener, response, next, done) ->
+  robot.listenerMiddleware (robot, listener, response, next, done) ->
     try
       # Default to 1s unless listener provides a different minimum period
       minPeriodMs = listener.options?.rateLimits?.minPeriodMs? or 1000